Manifesto

 The founder stays in control

 You set the confidence thresholds.
 You write the policies.
 You review what DelegateZero did.
 You override it when it's wrong.
-You adjust based on patterns.
 The system is not autonomous.
 It's an extension of your judgment, operating within boundaries you define and can change at any time.

 The promised land

 Imagine a company where the founder's judgment is not the bottleneck - but the founder's judgment is still what's being applied.
 Where a customer escalation gets handled correctly even when you're in a board meeting.
-Where a hiring screen reflects exactly your bar, applied consistently, even when you're heads-down shipping.
+Where a hiring screen reflects exactly your bar, applied consistently.
 Where a vendor tries to push past your stated terms and gets a response that's precise, firm, and exactly what you would have said.

 That's not a company that has replaced you.
-That's a company where you've built a system that represents you.
-Where your judgment scales beyond what your time allows.
-Where being out of the room doesn't mean things go sideways.
+That's a company where you've built a system that represents you - and can prove it to anyone who asks.

 That's what DelegateZero is building toward.
 Not AI that acts in your place.
-A system that acts as your proxy - with your values, your constraints, your history - and shows its work every time.
+Accountability infrastructure for the judgment calls that define how your company operates.

 Ready to build the system?

 Connect the API, load your context, and start with draft responses.
-Expand autonomy as trust builds.
+Your first audit URL generates with your first decision.
 Most founders see value in the first week.